-The hearing is to afford interested parties an opportunity to be heard on Plan map and zoning map amendment applications PA 22-01 and ZC 22-01: Applications for a Comprehensive Plan (Plan) map amendment from Forest Resource to Rural Industrial and a Zoning Map Amendment from Primary Forest (PF-80) to Resource Industrial Planned Development (RIPD) under provisions for the redevelopment of an abandoned or diminished mill site.
-The subject property is identified as portions of Tax Maps 7N5W12-00-00201 and 7N5W12-00-00401, totaling 49.34 acres.
-The property is located approximately two miles west of Clatskanie, north of Highway 47.
-The site address is 76103 Highway 47, Clatskanie, OR 97016.
+A public hearing to consider the applications is scheduled before the Board on Wednesday, May 25, 2022, at 10:00 a.m., in the Board hearing room, on the third floor of the Columbia County Courthouse, in St. Helens, Oregon.
+The hearing is to afford interested parties an opportunity to be heard on applications PA 22-01 and ZC 22-01 for a Comprehensive Plan (Plan) map amendment from Forest Resource to Rural Industrial and a Zoning Map Amendment from Primary Forest (PF-80) to Resource Industrial-Planned Development (RIPD) under provisions for the redevelopment of an abandoned or diminished mill site in ORS 197.719.

-This application will be reviewed and a decision will be made subject to the criteria identified in Section III of this staff report; and any other criteria deemed by the Board to be applicable.
+The applications will be reviewed and a decision will be made subject to the criteria identified in Section III of this staff report; and any other criteria deemed by the Board to be applicable.
 Oregon law requires that all testimony and evidence must be directed toward the applicable decision criteria.
-Parties may present testimony at the public hearing or provide written comments to the Land Development Services (LDS) Department prior to 5:00 p.m. on the hearing date.
+Parties may present written and oral testimony at the public hearing or provide written comments to the Board prior to the hearing.
+The Board decision is a final land use decision unless appealed to the Oregon Land Use Board of Appeals (LUBA).